-Connect a gauge set to the access ports.
+Connect a gauge set to the service ports.
 Connect the gauge center hose to a high vacuum pump.
-Start the pump and slowly open the suction gauge hand wheel.
-As the vacuum drops below 20 inches open both hand wheels fully.
+Start the pump and slowly open the low side/suction gauge hand wheel.
+As the vacuum drops below 20 inches open both high and low side hand wheels fully.